 We are in the process of paying for all the new equipment requested by our six winning volunteer fire departments.
 The funds have been sent from the Jenny Jones Foundation to the OAFC, who in turn is paying all the invoices so that the equipment can be delivered as soon as possible.
 That’s the way these grants work.
 The winning departments do not receive any funds directly.
 They order the gear they need, send the invoices to the OAFC, the invoices are paid by the OAFC, and the new equipment is then delivered.
 We are anxious to share photos as soon as the first delivery is made.
 Stay tuned…

-I am very excited to finally reveal the winners of my first Jenny’s Heroes CANADA grants.
+I am very excited to finally reveal the six winners of my first Jenny’s Heroes CANADA grants.
 It was supposed to be one grant of $25,000 but we got so many more applications than expected, that I doubled the amount to $50,000 this time.
 The extra $25,000 allowed us to spread the aid to several smaller fire departments as well.
-The applications were carefully reviewed by a qualified panel in Canada and by me as well, and each winner is listed below when you scroll down.
-Feel free to send them your congratulations and messages of support through the Comments link.
-Here we go!
+The applications were carefully reviewed by a qualified panel in Canada and by me as well.
+To see all the winners and send them your congratulations and messages of support, click here.

 The winner of the first Jenny’s Heroes Canada grant will be announced on Tuesday, October 9th.
 It’s taking a little longer due to the overwhelming response – over 100 applications!
 Each application has been reviewed by a qualified panel of 4 people in Canada and I also reviewed every single one.
 Between all of us, we have finally agreed on where the first grant should go.
 I can hardly wait to share the news! ???????? ????